 Frozen Maine Lobster Tails are the Best

-Tips for Buying the Best Lobster Tails Online
+Essential Tips for Buying the Best Lobster Tails Online

 Frankly, when it comes to frozen lobster tails we are a little biased.
-We believe our cold-water tails are the best in the world.
+We believe our are the best in the world.
 However, you can be sure there are some lousy tails on the market.
 Here are some tips for buying the best tails in your town or online:

 - Hard-Shell Lobsters: You want a tail full of meat, not hollow and full of water.
 See our tips on how to crack and eat lobster.

 - Healthy Lobsters: Only live and healthy lobsters should be processed, all others should be culled out and discarded.
 This means no dead or weak lobsters should be processed.